-Dental bridges add strength to places in your mouth that previously included gaps, loose teeth or decayed teeth, allowing you to eat normally and protect the integrity of your jaw
+- Strength: Dental bridges add strength to places in your mouth that previously included gaps, loose teeth, or decayed teeth, allowing you to eat normally and protecting the integrity of your jaw

-Your improved dental health may have a positive effect on your overall health.
-People living with decay, missing or broken teeth are at a higher risk of developing gum disease and infections that may spread to other parts of your body, not to mention impaired nutrition from reduced chewing ability.
+- Overall health: Your improved dental health may have a positive effect on your overall health.
+People living with decay, and missing or broken teeth are at a higher risk of developing gum disease and infections that may spread to other parts of their body, not to mention impaired nutrition from reduced chewing ability.
 Taking positive action regarding your teeth and gums can lower your risk for oral disease and conditions affecting your body

-People who have chipped, cracked or missing teeth, may be hesitant and self-conscious about smiling.
+- Boost your confidence: People who have chipped, cracked, or missing teeth, may be hesitant and self-conscious about smiling.
 It is our hope that from your first consultation through your care, you will begin regaining any lost confidence as you look forward to the day you can fully smile and experience the joy of your restored dental health

 Caring for your bridge

 Since fixed bridges are, well, fixed in place as a single unit though appearing like separate teeth, Dr. Duffy and his team will review your home care with you, especially if you have any unique needs.
 However, with consistent flossing or the regular use of a Waterpik® or similar water cleaning tool under your bridge, this can be an excellent solution to meet your restorative dental needs!

 Schedule your appointment to learn more about dental bridges and other options that may be best for you.